Last Updated on

 Obtaining the latest streetwear is not quite a full time job but it’s not far off it.
-If you imagine you’ll be able to get the latest Nike, Jordans or that incredibly cool Supreme hoodie by strolling into a shop or simply by a click or two in a webstore – then you’ve obviously never tried.
-If you’ve ever walked passed the Supreme store in Manhattan and noticed an enormous queue at some stupid time in the morning then you’ll perhaps start to understand both the amount and sheer obsessiveness of the competition to get the latest labeled street wear.
+If you imagine you’ll be able to get the latest Nike, Jordans or that incredibly cool Supreme hoodie by strolling into a shop or simply by a click or two in a web store – then you’ve obviously never tried.
+If you’ve ever walked passed the Supreme store in Manhattan and noticed an enormous queue at some stupid time in the morning then you’ll perhaps start to understand two things.
+That is both the amount of desire and the sheer obsessiveness of the competition to get the latest labeled street wear.

 The marketing of this type of streetwear is an economic phenomenon and it’s arguable where it all started.
 Many suggest that Supreme were the forerunners and indeed they were one of the first companies to use the concept of highly restricted and limited ‘drops’ to create demand and guarantee a sell out.
 It’s logical in many senses, although limiting your release obviously restricts overall profit, having a guaranteed sell out of any product you release is hugely attractive to any manufacturer.

-After all, do you think a streetwear company releasing this item would have gone slightly crazy?
+After all, do you think any sort of company releasing this item would have gone slightly crazy?

 Supreme may have been one of the pioneers of this sort of marketing but it didn’t take long for other manufacturers to follow them too.
 Indeed in the world of sneakers (known as trainers in UK and Europe), pretty much all the big players like Nike, Adidas and Footlocker all operate the same model with regards many of their releases.
 The aim is to maintain scarcity, protect the brand and retain an exclusive feel to a proportion of it’s products.
 The extent of which a company will do this varies of course, companies like Nike and Adidas manufacture and distribute on a global scale but they still retain a selection of limited release products.